10 Fascinating Facts About Corpse Flowers

 9. The corpse flower was once the Bronx’s official flower.

 In 1937, the New York Botanical Garden became the proud home of America’s first recorded corpse flower bloom.
 Two years later, yet another flower bloomed in the Bronx garden.
 Borough president James J. Lyons was so tickled, he designated Amorphophallus titanum as the Bronx’s official flower.
 “Its tremendous size shall be symbolic of the fastest-growing borough in the City of New York,” Lyons said, according to The New York Times.
 Meanwhile, news crews covering the event are said to have nearly fainted from the smell.

 The Bronx used the corpse flower as a symbol until 2000, when then-borough president Fernando Ferrer, aiming to overhaul the municipality’s image, changed its official flower to the day lily.
 “I hate to think of the corpse flower as the Bronx flower, because people would think the Bronx and think, ‘The Bronx stinks,’” Michael Ruggiero, then senior curator for horticulture at the New York Botanical Garden, told the Times.
 “The Bronx is a people place, and the corpse flower is not a people plant.
 The day lily is, and therefore is a good fit for the Bronx.”

-Corpse flowers aren't just rare—they're also vulnerable to habitat loss and destruction, as vast swaths of Sumatra's rainforests are chopped down for timber and to clear ground for oil palm plantations.
-According to one estimate provided by the Kew Royal Botanic Gardens, Indonesia has now lost around 72 percent of its original rainforest cover.
-This contributes to the flower's demise, and also threatens important pollinators like the rhinoceros hornbill.
+Corpse flowers aren’t just rare—they’re also vulnerable to habitat loss and destruction, as vast swaths of Sumatra’s rainforests are chopped down for timber and to clear ground for oil palm plantations.
+According to one estimate provided by the Kew Royal Botanic Gardens, Indonesia has lost about three-quarters of its original rainforest cover.
+This contributes to the flower’s demise, and also threatens important pollinators.